-At both study sites, more fruits were eaten between

-January and May, and declined between June and July when only were accounted for by fruits.
+At both study sites, more fruits were eaten between January and May, and declined between June and July when only 34% (at Narok) and 37% (at Laikinoi) of the feeding records were accounted for by fruits.
 Thereafter, the percent of feeding on fruits increased until the end of the year.
-The slight increase in the proportion of fruits in June at
+The slight increase in the proportion of fruits in June at Laikonoi (Figure 5) is due to monkeys feeding on fruits of Prunus africana tree which were ripe then.